peterzsilak/hackintosh-asus-tuf-b560m-plus-wifi/readme.md

   * SMCProcessor - SMC ensures the reading and setting of data from hardware sensors and sensors (e.g. temperature, fan speed, battery status, etc.) through systems designed by Apple.

   * SMCSuperIO - This is an add-on kext for macOS that supports motherboard hardware such as motherboard circuit controllers (Super I/O).
 These controllers are responsible for controlling fans, temperature sensors, and LEDs on the front of the computer case.

+### WIFI and Bluetooth kexts:

+  * AirportItlwm and IntelBluetoothFirmware - These kexts are responsible for supporting the Wi-Fi and Bluetooth controllers and may be required to support the Intel Wi-Fi and Bluetooth controllers on the motherboard.

+  * BlueToolFixup - this fixes firmware errors related to Apple Broadcom WiFi and Bluetooth cards that may occur with unsupported Wi-Fi and Bluetooth cards. kext improves AirDrop, Handoff and other features.

+  * IntelBTPatcher - A Lilu base patcher that fix Intel Bluetooth on Bigsur, Catalina, Mojave, High sierra etc, tested with Bigsur and Catalina all working good.

 ## BIOS setup

   * X.M.P.: Enabled